by Tammy Taylor~

 OK, let’s get that water boiling for the gravy and get those eggs cooked.
 Now RancherMan likes his eggs cooked sunny side up (AKA half raw!)
 I always struggle with this.

 Oh, now the water’s boiling – let’s get the gravy cooking.
 Pour-stir-stir-stir 2 minutes.
 Done.
 Back to those eggs.
 There’s already bacon grease in the pan so I crack 2 eggs into the skillet and they begin to sputter.
-Is that good?
+Is that good for raw but not TOO raw eggs?
 No?
 Yes?
 I guess?
 We’ll see.

 Using the spatula I splash some of the hot bacon grease over the yolks so it forms an opaque white topping as I’ve seen RancherMan do in the past.
 Then I cook them until I figure they’re still raw but not TOO raw – whatever that is.
 Onto a plate they’re placed.